ReviewMyContract.aiReview My Contract

 3. Obligations of the Receiving Party.
 The receiving party's core duties: (a) maintain the confidentiality of the information using at least the same degree of care applied to its own confidential information (typically "no less than reasonable care"); (b) use the information only for the stated purpose (the "use restriction"); (c) limit disclosure to employees and contractors who have a need to know and who are bound by written confidentiality obligations.
 The "need to know" limitation is important — it prevents the receiving party from distributing confidential information widely across an organization.

 4. Permitted Disclosures.
 NDAs must carve out legally compelled disclosures — if a court, regulatory agency, or government authority requires disclosure, the receiving party should not be in breach.
 Standard provisions require the receiving party to give prompt notice of the compelled disclosure (if legally permitted), cooperate with the disclosing party's efforts to seek a protective order, and disclose only what is legally required.
+Additionally, the DTSA's whistleblower immunity (18 U.S.C. § 1833(b)) and SEC Rule 21F-17 whistleblower protections require carve-outs for disclosures to government agencies for purposes of reporting suspected violations of law.

 6. Return or Destruction of Materials.
 Upon termination or request, the receiving party is typically required to return or certify destruction of all confidential materials — including copies, notes, summaries, and derivative works.
 In the digital era, this clause has practical limits: information embedded in emails, backup systems, and document repositories is difficult to fully purge.
 Courts generally accept a written certification of destruction as satisfaction of this obligation rather than requiring forensic verification, but recipients should not retain confidential materials beyond the authorized period.